 50 years ago today, the temperature dropped to a bitter 15 degrees, only one degree higher than the all-time record for the date from 1886.

-Restaurant keepers were notified by the Bexar County Community Labor Board to replace their male employees with women.
-This was the first direct action by the board in substituting female for male labor due to World War I.
+Due to World War I, San Antonio restaurant keepers have been notified by the Bexar County Community Labor Board to replace their male employees with women.
+This is the first direct action by the board to substitute female labor for male.

 Buddy Holly & the Crickets make their only San Antonio appearance at the Municipal Auditorium with “The Biggest Show of Stars for ’57.”
 Along with the Crickets, the bill includes: Fats Domino, LaVern Baker, The Drifters, Frankie Lymon, Chuck Berry, Clyde McPhatter, Eddie Cochran, The Diamonds, Buddy Knox, Jimmy Bowen and Paul Anka.
 The concert of many rock and roll stars was probably overshadowed with the news that the Soviet Union had launched an artificial “star” that day – Sputnik.

 Police Chief Lancaster said the Barnum and Bailey Circus has been notified that it would not be permitted to show here Saturday.
 Reason is there is fear it will aggravate the spread of influenza throughout the city.
 (This was during the “Spanish Flu” epidemic.)